ar-/gdroidclient/README.md

 * shows the star upstream star ratings (github, gitlab, sourceforge)
 * implements more metrics bases on open source data (like average release cycle time) to generate a star-rating
 * let the users choose which metrics are important to them, so there is no 'best app' in the repo - there is only a 'best app' from the point of view of the current user
-* shows 'similar apps' when watching an app
+* shows 'similar apps' and 'apps of the same category' when watching an app
 * shows 'apps of the same author' when watching an app
 * shows a list of all authors, with their apps and average star rating
 * shows web-site of the app - even if it is 'only a README file on github'.
 F-Droid has recently removed many websites to punish open source developers who can't effort their own domain.